-EU VAT is collected from buyers in the EU who do not have a valid VAT registration number, and will be applied on:
+EU VAT is collected from buyers in the EU who do not have a valid VAT registration number, on the following transaction types:

 If you are an EU buyer with a valid VAT registration number, you must use the Reverse Charge Mechanism to account for the EU VAT on those transactions.

 The Reverse Charge Mechanism procedure is administered by your local tax authorities and further information should be obtained from them or your accountant on how you must account for VAT in your country.
-For example, this procedure is for buyers located in Ireland [the UK].
+For example this procedure is for buyers located in Ireland.

 How does it work?

 When a buyer is from an EU country and has not provided a valid, EU VAT Number:

 - The amount of EU VAT is calculated as a percentage of the purchase price and/or fee it applies to.